ikechuwkwu11/Amazon-data/README.md

 This project presents a comprehensive exploratory data analysis (EDA) on an Amazon product dataset.
 It includes data ingestion, cleaning, visualization, and categorical data encoding using Python-based data science tools.

-The primary goal is to uncover insights and trends related to product categories, ratings, pricing patterns, and other business-relevant features that could support decision-making and strategy formulation.
+The primary goal is to uncover insights and trends related to product categories, ratings, pricing patterns, and other business relevant features that could support decision making and strategy formulation.

 ---